One Day in Cologne Germany: Top Things To Do on Foot

 3. Climb the Tower for the Best Views in Cologne

-Ready for a workout with a view?
+Ready for a workout with a reward?
 Climbing the Cologne Cathedral Tower is worth it.
-You’ll get an unbeatable panoramic view of the Rhine River and the city skyline—seriously, you won’t find a better lookout point in town.

 4. Visit the Eau de Cologne 4711 Shop